MBSI-Inc/BCI-P300-speller/README.md

 Reuben's and Lam's code.

-The code is designed to be adjustible so that the the timings, letters and loops can be changed.
+The code is designed to be adjustible so that the timings, letters and loops can be changed.

 The game will run through each row and column `n_cycles_in_epoch` times, after which it will either wait `break_time` seconds before starting a new epoch or wait until the user presses space, depending of if `auto_epoch` is true.